SamuelWu2001/LeetCode2024/Graph/200. Number of Islands/README.md

 ### Evaluate
 > - Finish by giving space and run-time complexity.
 > - Discuss any pros and cons of the solution.
-1. Assume n represents the number of items in the array.
+1. Assume n represents the number of rows of the 2d binary grid.
-   - Time complexity: O(nlog(n))
+2. Assume m represents the number of columns of the 2d binary grid.
-   - Space complexity: O(n)
+   - Time complexity: O(m*n) => Since we will visit every grid for at most one time.
-2. Using an unordered_set, we can optimize the time complexity to O(n).
+   - Space complexity: O(m*n) => Since when the whole 2d grid is filled with lands (worst case), DFS will traverse every grid and the depth of the recursion stack will be m * n